 You must document in the patient’s record your reasons for disclosing information with or without consent.
 You must also document any steps you have taken to seek the patient’s consent, to inform them about the disclosure, or your reasons for not doing so.

 Saha v GMC EWHC 1907

-You should also consider the impact of the Data Protection Act 1998 on the disclosure of sensitive personal data.
+You should also consider the impact of the data protection law on the disclosure of special category data.
 Further advice can be sought from the Information Commissioner.

 If a candidate asks for a copy of the reference, you should usually give them a copy, though you are not required to do so.7